 “There’s been multiple times when I’d listen to the radio and they’d get to talking [about Cobain’s death], and they’ll say something even about the response and I’m tempted to call in,” he said.
 “But I just can’t see that going well, so I just never did.”

 Two decades later, the Cobain case remains as compelling as ever, and Fisk being the first person to walk into the room where Cobain’s body was found cements his role in any version of the narrative.
 But Fisk said it’s weird being associated to the story.
+He doesn’t talk much about it, nor does he bring it up in casual conversations.
 April 8 hasn’t registered differently with him, nor would he have been aware it had been 20 years since Cobain died had the producers with “Soaked in Bleach” not contacted him to be in their film.

 “I certainly recognize it’s a big story, but it’s certainly not about me,” he said.
 “I had such a small role.
 It may seem like more of a novelty to others than it is to me.
 If it wasn’t me, it would’ve been someone else walking in there.”